Clare Benedict Cup

-The Clare Benedict Cup was a chess tournament for national teams from Western and Northern Europe, which took place 23 times from 1953 to 1979.
+The Clare Benedict Cup was a chess tournament for national teams from Europe that took place 23 times between 1953 and 1979.
+It was founded by Clare Benedict, who wanted to organise an international championship after moving to Europe.
+It was held in Switzerland while Benedict was still alive, but was later also hosted by Germany, England, Spain, Austria, and Denmark.

 Overview and History

 Foundation

 Clare Benedict (1871–1961), author and patron, was originally from Cleveland, Ohio, but moved to Switzerland in 1945, where she founded the tournament.
 She was a distant relative of author James Fenimore Cooper.

-Benedict spent her twilight years on Lake Lucerne and met Max Euwe, who helped Clare in finding Alois Nagler (a Swiss chess player) and the Chess Society of Zurich, the ideal partners who appreciated her vision of a peaceful nations tournament in an exalted and sophisticated atmosphere.
+Benedict spent her twilight years on Lake Lucerne and met Max Euwe, who helped Clare in finding Alois Nagler (a Swiss chess player) and the Chess Society of Zurich, who appreciated her vision of a peaceful nations tournament in an exalted and sophisticated atmosphere.

 Tournament Style

 The Clare Benedict Cup was organized as a round-robin tournament, where everyone plays against each other.
 Each team was made up of four players plus a substitute.
 They played using only five boards at the first tournament in 1952.
 In the original rules it stated that six teams participated.
 However, in recent years this has increased to up to eight teams.
 The teams were first evaluated by game points.

 In 1954 in Zurich, they changed the tournament style from the teams playing against each other to a single player tournament consisting of 12 players.
 The German Grandmaster Lothar Schmid took first place followed by Erwin Nievergelt from Switzerland and finally ex-champion Max Euwe.